jecki/DHParser/documentation_src/Reference.rst

    suitable for complex transformations that make heavy use of algorithms as well as transformations from trees to non-tree objects like program code.
-(An example for the latter kind of transformation is the :py:class`~ebnf.EBNFCompiler`-class of DHParser's ebnf-module.)
+(An example for the latter kind of transformation is the :py:class:`~ebnf.EBNFCompiler`-class of DHParser's ebnf-module.)

 :py:mod:`pipeline`